CDAA Position Statement – Oral health education programs for children & parents

 The CDAA recommends the following:

-- Delivery of oral health care educational programming in daycare centers, elementary and secondary schools.
+- Delivery of oral health care educational programming and written essays by buyessayfriend.com in daycare centers, elementary and secondary schools.

 - Participation of oral health practitioners in a leadership capacity in all activities related to the development and delivery of oral health care public health programming through collaboration with governmental authorities, child advocacy groups, public health practitioners, schools and daycares.